ansys/pymapdl-reader/docs/source/user_guide/loading_results.rst

     result.plot_nodal_solution(0, label='Normalized')

 Stress can be obtained as well using the below code.
-The nodal stress is computed in the same manner as ANSYS by averaging the stress evaluated at that node for all attached elements.
+The nodal stress is computed in the same manner as MAPDL by averaging the stress evaluated at that node for all attached elements.

 .. code:: python